ferrellsl/VideoPlayer/README.md

 This fork was created for people who are early adopters of the new north American ATSC3.0 broadcasting standard.
 Most major US cities have conducted a rollout of this new broadcasting standard that supports 4K HEVC video with Dolby AC-4 audio , over-the-air (OTA), television broadcast streams.

-For owners of SiliconDust HDHomeRun 4K tuners, vieweing an ATSC3.0 video stream is as easy as entering the URL for a particular channel as found in your tuner's channel lineup.
+For owners of SiliconDust HDHomeRun 4K tuners, viewing an ATSC3.0 video stream is as easy as entering the URL for a particular channel as found in your tuner's channel lineup.
 I.e. http://x.x.x.x:5004/auto/vyyy.y  Replace the X's with the IP address of your tuner and replace the Y's with the channel number you want to watch.
 Allow 10 to 15 seconds of buffering before the video/audio appears.

 This player also supports playback from local files and from rtsp:// camera streams.
 For password protected camera streams use this URL as a template for connecting to your camera: rtsp://admin:password@x.x.x.x:554/path-of-your-stream
 For cameras not using authentication use the following template: rtsp://x.x.x.x:554/path-of-your-stream